Jimmy Carter Gave 'Malaise Speech' 39 Years Ago, But U.S. Is Even Worse Off Under Trump, Former President Says

 “Under Trump the government is worse than it has been before.
 This is the first time I remember when the truth is ignored, allies are deliberately aggravated, China, Europe, Mexico and Canada are hurt economically and have to hurt us in response, Americans see the future worse than the present, and immigrants are treated cruelly,” Carter told Salon writer Matthew Rozsa.

 Carter’s “malaise” speech is today remembered as a low point of his presidency.

 “You might have heard that the speech was a disaster.
 That it was all about Jimmy Carter, the ‘loser’ president, shirking his responsibilities,” wrote historian Kevin Mattison in The American Prospect.
 “But in fact, the speech worked.
 It prompted an overwhelmingly favorable response.
 Carter received a whopping 11 percent rise in his poll numbers.”

 Mail that poured into the White House after the speech showed Americans inspired by Carter’s bluntness and straight talk to take greater civic responsibility, and to make sacrifices for the good of the country as a whole, Mattison recounts.
-But then just two days after his speech, Carter made a huge political misstep — and gave the country a reason to lose confidence again, in his presidency if not also in themselves.
+But then just two days after his speech, Carter made a huge political misstep — and gave the country a reason to lose confidence again, in his presidency, if not also in themselves.

 As political journalist Allen McDuffee recounted, just two days after the speech, Carter suddenly demanded the resignations of all 12 of his cabinet members — and he accepted six of them.
 The move that Carter hoped would signal a new beginning for his presidency and guarantee his reelection in 1980 had exactly the opposite effect, instead projecting the appearance of a presidential “meltdown,” as Mattison put it.

 Carter never recovered.
-In the November, 1980, presidential election Carter was beaten soundly by hard-line conservative Ronald Reagan, a former Hollywood “B” movie star who was later elected governor of California.
+In the November, 1980, presidential election, Carter was beaten soundly by hard-line conservative Ronald Reagan, a former Hollywood “B” movie star who was later elected governor of California.
 Reagan took 50.7 percent of the popular vote, according to Presidency Project data, to just 41 percent for Carter and 6.6 percent to independent candidate John Anderson.